07740 877 544

 Goodfellow & Steven gold leaf window

-Hand lettered with traditional gold leaf in Broughty Ferry.
+Hand lettered with gold leaf in Broughty Ferry.

 Martin Goodfellow contacted me for advice.
 We met at the shop and surveyed the project.

 I was asked to reinstate the window graphic as close as possible to the original.
 The neighbouring window graphic would be the master copy.
 It differed slightly from the damaged pane’s gold leaf as it contained thinner lines.
-I think the thinner lines looks better.
+I think the thinner lines look better and accentuate the gold leaf.

-Measurements and photos were taken, and I returned to my studio to calculate my quote.
-Martin chose to replace one window graphic, hand painted and gilded with real gold.
+Measurements and photos were taken before I returned to my studio to calculate my quote.
+Martin chose to replace one window graphic, hand painted and gilded with 23.5ct gold.

 The master copy